djeada/Numpy-Tutorials/notes/7_combining_arrays.md

 Understanding how to join and split arrays is crucial for various data manipulation tasks, including:

-1. **Data Preprocessing**: Combining and splitting datasets for training and testing machine learning models.
+1. **Data Preprocessing** involves combining and splitting datasets to prepare them for training and testing machine learning models, ensuring that the data is properly formatted and ready for analysis.
-2. **Data Augmentation**: Creating variations of data for robust model training.
+2. **Data Augmentation** creates variations of existing data, which helps in training robust machine learning models by providing diverse examples for learning.
-3. **Feature Engineering**: Combining different feature sets into a single array for analysis.
+3. **Feature Engineering** includes the process of combining different feature sets into a single array, facilitating comprehensive analysis and enhancing the model's ability to learn relevant patterns.
-4. **Batch Processing**: Splitting large datasets into manageable batches for efficient processing.
+4. **Batch Processing** refers to splitting large datasets into smaller, manageable batches, which allows for efficient processing and analysis, especially when dealing with limited computational resources.

 ### Summary Table